“The only difference between an extremist and a visionary is their ego.”- Publius Marcus, speech (1745)

 Yet it never happened, so by the time Carl hit 18 he decided he had enough.
 He took his meagre savings and left his home on a whim, vowing never to come back.
 He was engaging enough that he quickly found work wherever he went, which allowed him to travel to the next place that Carl felt drawn to.

 It was fun at first, but Carl began to think that maybe it was time to settle down.
-Vancouver seemed like a nice place, and while the weather wasn’t quite like California, it was still more palatable than the harsh Ontario winters he had been used to.
+Seattle seemed like a nice place, and while the weather wasn’t quite like California, it was still more palatable than the harsh Ontario winters he had been used to.
 Plus, it was cheaper than Los Angeles while offering many of the same benefits, so the call to stay in this idyllic location moved him.

 Unbeknownst to Carl, a few seats down were two women, both young like he was.
 They were having a much better time, gleefully gulping down shots and throwing back other drinks that they became very boisterous.
 The other men at the bar soon took notice, many wondering if they’d be able to score a date with them.